Updated 1st Oct 2014; This restaurant is closed.

 We like the menu especially the first two where the appetizers are.
 It is loaded with photos which made ordering much easier.
 You can click on the menu to have a larger view.

-We ordered mainly from the lunch special menu.
+We ordered mainly from the lunch special menu (the left most menu).
 The server told us that 3 items on the lunch special is on promotion now which is $4.99 per item.
 You can click on the lunch special menu to have a larger view.
 The items on promotion is L7, L10 and L14.

 Something that is different here from other Korean restaurant is the chopsticks.
 Korean restaurant usually uses metal chopsticks which have very pointy ends.
 The above are more like Chinese chopsticks.